citlag/European-Traffic-Sings/README.md

 - GTSRB
 - Our proposed European dataset

-The European Traffic Sign Dataset is available upon request to the email: citlalli.gamez-serna@utbm.fr
+The European Traffic Sign Dataset is available upon request to the any of the following emails: citlalli.gamez-serna@utbm.fr, yassine.ruichek@utbm.fr